On the harmonious chromatic number of graphs: Conclusions

 \section{Conclusions}

 Harmonious coloring was first proposed in 1982 \cite{MR683991}, but still very little is known about it.
-For future work, we propose to study either the harmonious achromatic number defined in Section \ref{section2} or the greedy coloring via the harmonious homomorphisms.
-We define the \emph{harmonious Grundy number} as the number of colors in the worst case using such greedy colorings.
+For future work, we propose to study either the harmonious achromatic number defined in Section \ref{section2} or the greedy coloring via harmonious homomorphisms.
+We define the \emph{harmonious Grundy number} of a graph $G$ as the number of colors in the worst case using such greedy colorings from $G$ to a graph of diameter two.

-Theorem \ref{teo10} shows the harmonious chromatic number of the $(q+1,6)$-cages, hence another possible problem is to estimate the harmonious chromatic number of the $(q+1,8)$-cages, i.e., graphs that are the incidence graph of generalized quadrangles.
+Theorem \ref{teo9} estimates the harmonious chromatic number of the $(q+1,6)$-cages, hence another possible problem is to estimate the harmonious chromatic number of the $(q+1,8)$-cages, i.e., graphs that are the incidence graph of generalized quadrangles.

 The smallest non-trivial generalized quadrangle is $GQ(2,2)$, whose representation can be obtained through a 1-factorization of $K_6$ as follows, see \cite{web}.
 If $V(K_6)=\{1,\dots,6\}$, the points of $GQ(2,2)$ are the edges of $K_6$ and each line has three points arising from a matching of $K_6$.
 In Figure \ref{Fig4} (Left), $GQ(2,2)$ is shown with a harmonious coloring of 10 colors where each color class has three elements: There are two types of color classes, the first one contains two points and a line (as in Figure \ref{Fig4} (Center)), while the second one contains two lines and a point (as in Figure \ref{Fig4} (Right)).
-Both types can be obtained if $GQ(2,2)$ is drawn appropriately (as in Figure \ref{Fig4} (Left)) so that rotating $GQ(2,2)$ through a $\frac{2}{5}\pi$ angle 5 times produces those color classes.
+The mentioned two color classes give rise to the remaining eight color classes by rotating counterclockwise around the center of the pentagon with vertices $13$, $24$, $15$, $34$, $25$ through the angle $\frac{2}{5}\pi j$, $j\in\{1,2,3,4\}$.
 Therefore, since the $(3,8)$-cage graph $G$ is the incidence graph of $GQ(2,2)$ and it has $45$ edges, it requires at least 10 colors in any harmonious coloring, therefore $h(G)=10$.
 As consequence, the achromatic number of $G$ is also 10.